 Formula E is quickly progressing.
 At the sport’s inception in 2014 the cars were slow and couldn’t even complete three quarters of the race distance without running out of battery.
 The drivers would switch cars in a “pit stop” halfway through the race.

 However, in the years since then, the cars have been greatly developed and are now much faster.
-They are also able to complete the full race distance without a ‘recharge’ pit stop.
+Formula E cars can now race for more laps without a ‘recharge’ pit stop.

 Plenty Of R&D